gitbls/pistrong/README.md

 Please refer to the issues list if you have ideas for improving pistrong or have found a problem.
 I would be very happy to hear from you.
 There's always the possibility of a bug that I missed ;), or a great feature that should be added.

 Or, if you're so inclined, do it yourself and leave a pull request.

-Testing and documenting cert installation steps for Android and MacOS is another area where I would really appreciate your help.

 ## Troubleshooting